 Speaking to Finance Magnates, Christopher Gore, the Chief Executive Officer (CEO) of GO Markets, said: “We’re seeing a material increase in trading volume alongside market volatility.
 Markets are dealing with unprecedented and complex themes, which evokes all sorts of emotion.

 “For some, volatility represents a time of opportunity, and for others it’s a time to stay firmly on the sidelines.
 Automated trading also promotes higher volumes in volatile markets.”

-Jimmy Ye, Co-founder & Co-director at ACY Securities, also told Finance Magnates that although coronavirus was creating many challenges for many industries, it has also brought with it many opportunities.
+Jimmy Ye, Co-founder & Co-director at ACY Securities, also told Finance Magnates that although coronavirus was creating numerous challenges for many industries, it has also brought with it opportunities.